-The purpose of the this Derivative Investment Policy (the "Policy") is to set forth the applications, documentation and limitations for investment in derivatives-Derivative Investments in the Permanent University Fund (PUF), the General Endowment Fund (GEF), the Intermediate Term Fund (ITF), and the Separately Invested Funds (SIF), hereinafter referred to as the Funds.
-The Board of Regents approved investment policy guidelines for the Funds to allow for investment in derivatives-Derivative Investments provided that their use isthey are in compliance with UTIMCO's Board approved Derivative Investmentthe Policy.
-This Derivative Investment Policy supplements the Investment Policy Statements for the Funds.
+The purpose of this Derivative Investment Policy (the "Policy") is to set forth the applications, documentation and limitations for investment in Derivative Investments in the Permanent University Fund (PUF), the General Endowment Fund (GEF), the Intermediate Term Fund (ITF), and the Separately Invested Funds (SIF), hereinafter referred to as the Funds.
+The Board of Regents approved investment policy guidelines for the Funds allow for investment in Derivative Investments provided that they are in compliance with the Policy.
+This Policy supplements the Investment Policy Statements for the Funds.